 THE VISION

-FRD envisions a world where people don’t hide their convictions, but bring them to the table—unapologetically.
-Where they challenge each other’s deepest values not to win, but to learn, sharpen, and build something rare: rivaltrust™—mutual trust between people who might never agree, but still treat each other with respect and moral seriousness.
+• FRD envisions a world where people don’t hide their convictions, but bring them to the table—unapologetically.
+Where they challenge each other’s worldviews and deepest convictions as we respectfully seek the whole truth together, and in the process build something rare: rivaltrust™—mutual trust between people who might never agree, but still treat each other with respect and moral seriousness.

 THE PROBLEM: